Analyzing Portman Ridge Finance (NASDAQ:BCIC) and SouthPeak Interactive (OTCMKTS:SOPK)

-SouthPeak Interactive (OTCMKTS:SOPK – Get Free Report) and Portman Ridge Finance (NASDAQ:BCIC – Get Free Report) are both finance companies, but which is the superior stock?
-We will contrast the two companies based on the strength of their dividends, profitability, valuation, institutional ownership, risk, earnings and analyst recommendations.
+SouthPeak Interactive (OTCMKTS:SOPK – Get Free Report) and Portman Ridge Finance (NASDAQ:BCIC – Get Free Report) are both finance companies, but which is the superior investment?
+We will compare the two businesses based on the strength of their analyst recommendations, earnings, institutional ownership, dividends, profitability, risk and valuation.

 |SouthPeak Interactive